-Literally, 闇鍋 (やみなべ, yaminabe) means “dark hotpot”.
-Figuratively, it indicates a unique Japanese-style hot-pot dish, which, in fact, is impossible to describe the “dish” because it can be anything; it is made of soup and the ingredients brought by each participant, and they don’t know what “ingredients” the other participants bring.
-Obviously, 闇鍋 is not meant for having a good meal, but for a social event that may add a little spice into your everyday life.
+闇鍋 (やみなべ, yaminabe) is a unique Japanese-style hot-pot “dish” with random ingredients, which are brought by each person who eats the dish (the soup base is usually prepared by the organiser).
+It is called “闇鍋 (dark hot pot)” because you don’t know what ingredients other people will bring.
+Obviously, yaminabe is not meant for having a good meal, but rather for a social event that may add a little spice into your mundane life.

-In fact, there are no specific rules for 闇鍋 except that each participant brings ingredients and keeps them secret from the others.
-As long as participants are prudent enough to bring general ingredients like meat, fish or vegetables, the meal should taste decent (well, that’s basically how we cook hot pot meals at home).
-However, as you can imagine, the dish can be a complete disaster with one crazy person.
-Therefore, in order to keep the hot-pot dish at least edible, there are some general but obvious rules for what to bring as ingredients as follows:
+In fact, there are no specific rules for 闇鍋, except that each participant brings some ingredients and keeps them secret from the others.
+As long as participants are prudent enough to bring general ingredients such as meat, fish or vegetables, the meal should taste decent (well, that’s basically how we cook hot pot meals at home).
+However, as you can imagine, the dish can be a complete disaster with one crazy person involved.
+Therefore, in order to keep the hot-pot dish at least edible, there are some general and obvious rules regarding what to bring as ingredients, as follows:

 - general food (no socks or insects).

-- not liquid or meltable (no soup or chocolates because they will spoil the original soup)
+- not liquid or meltable (no soy sauce or chocolates because they will spoil the soup base)

-- not harmful for health (no super spicy ingredients)
+- not harmful for health (no extra spicy ingredients)

-If you are a risk-taker and want to experience a more authentic 闇鍋, there is one famous rule that would make the event more enjoyable:
+If you are a risk-taker and want to experience more authentic yaminabe, there is one famous rule that may make the event even more enjoyable:

-- Put ingredients into a hot-pot and eat them in a dark room so that nobody can tell who puts what into the pot and what they are eating.
+- Everyone puts their ingredients into the pot and eats them in a dark room, so that nobody can tell who puts what into the pot and what they are eating.

-Note that if you adopt this rule, you’re supposed to eat whatever you pick from the pot; the reaction when one eats unknown food is the most important thing in this extreme 闇鍋 event.
-You should also forbid participants to bring raw ingredients since you cannot be sure whether the ingredients are cooked or not in a dark room.
+Note that if you adopt this rule, you have to eat whatever you pick from the pot; it is the most fun part to see how people react when they’re eating unknown food.
+In this case, you may also want to ban raw ingredients since you cannot be sure whether the ingredients are cooked or not in a dark room.

-Sometimes, 闇鍋 is used figuratively as “闇鍋状態” to describe something chaotic that is composed of a variety of random stuff.
-Here, the last two characters “状態” mean “situation” or “state“.
-For instance, you can say 闇鍋状態 if you follow a variety of accounts from different categories on Twitter, such as the ones of your friends, famous athletes, news media, and fashion brands.
-You may also use this word when you cook something by putting remnants in the fridge.
+Sometimes, 闇鍋 is used figuratively as “闇鍋状態“, meaning “yaminabe state”, to describe something that contains a variety of random things.
+For instance, you can call it 闇鍋状態 if you follow a variety of Twitter accounts from different groups, such as your friends, famous athletes, news media, and fashion brands.
+You can also use this word when you cook something by putting what you find in the fridge.

-I did 闇鍋 yesterday, and the smell was awful
+I did yaminabe yesterday, and the smell was awful

 Synonyms in English: a hot-pot dish with a mishmash of ingredients.